kyung032/translation/README.md

 This repository is associated with the manuscript:

 **"Mitochondrial hormone linking metabolic stress with growth signaling"**
-Submitted to *Nature*, September 2025.
+Submitted to *Cell*, September 2025.

 ## 🔐 Data & Code Access